UCB-Psychology-QuACK/site/summer_bootcamp/bootcamp.md

 ### Materials guide
 We are committed to open science and we make all of our resources and teaching materials freely available for offline learning.

+**Data**: We will be using the same dataset throughout the bootcamp.
+You can find the data in the session 1 practice materials.

+Each week we will post some additional materials:

-* **Practice materials**: These include all starter code, data, and prompts for independent and/or group work.
-This will be available before each session.
+* **Practice materials**: This will include any starter code and prompts for the independent and/or group work.
+The best way to learn to program is to practice!
+So if you are participating asynchronously, we encourage you to try the practice work on your own and use [piazza](https://piazza.com/class/kqgzwi37jc6c) to share any comments or ask questions you might have!
-* **Live demo script**: Each session will begin with a demo where we introduce some fundemental skills and key concepts.
-We will share this code after each session.
+* **Live demo script**: Each session will begin with a demo where we introduce some fundemental skills and key concepts that will help you with the practice materials.
+We will post these after each session.
 * **Slides**: Any slides used will be made available for download after the session.
 * **Recording**: We will be recording all of our sessions.
 If you miss a session we encourage you to watch the recording!